LightTable/docs.lighttable.com/_posts/01-01-10-gettingstarted.md

 5. Over an expression that will return a graph, press Cmd/Ctrl+Enter
 6. You'll see the graph embedded below your expression.

-For something more in-depth, checkout the [getting started with Python](/tutorials/python/) tutorial.

 ###With the workspace tree (or how to open files)